 7) The Highways Agency, TfL, DfT, 150 local traffic authorities, and generations of transport ministers support a system which puts the onus on children to beware motorists when it could and should be the other way round.
 They fail to replace the lethal priority system with a live-and-let-live approach based on equality.
 They squander tens of billions of taxpayers’ money on a fiendishly expensive, anti-social system that is a vain attempt to solve problems of their own making, which has had a hand in killing more people in peacetime than died in two world wars.

-8) Three times in the last decade, twice with the BBC and once with C4, my proposed TV series about traffic system reform – under various titles such as The Jam Busters, or One Flew over the Traffic Light - has been within a gnat’s crotchet of a commission.
-In 2005, it was amber lit, but head of current affairs, Peter Horrocks (now head of the World Service), kyboshed it, because he didn’t think “switching off traffic lights would work.”
-Two years later, after a re-pitch in which I mentioned the shared space transformation of the German town of Bohmte, I discovered Horrocks hadn’t even read our 2005 programme treatment, at least not properly, because he expressed surprise at shared space, which of course was covered in the original treatment.
+8) Three times in the last 14 years, twice with the BBC and once with C4, my proposed TV series about traffic system reform – under various titles such as The Jam Busters, or One Flew over the Traffic Light - has been within a gnat’s crotchet of a commission.
+In 2005, in association with Roy Ackerman (then of Diverse), it was amber lit, but head of current affairs, Peter Horrocks (later Head of World Service ), kyboshed it, because he didn’t think “switching off traffic lights would work.”
+Two years later, after a re-pitch in which I cited the shared space transformation of Bohmte in Germany, I discovered that Horrocks hadn’t read our 2005 treatment, at least not properly, because he expressed surprise at shared space, which of course was covered in the original treatment.
 In the same way that traffic authorities are failing in their duty of care to our time, health, quality of life and the planet, is the BBC failing in its duty to air new ideas?

 9) 12 March 2009: the date of an Evening Standard article criticising traffic lights, in which Andrew Gilligan manages to quote me without crediting me.
 I emailed next day to say it was good that he had read and viewed my stuff.
-He got straight back promising to commission an article from me (he’s now an editor at The Telegraph).
+He got straight back promising to commission an article from me (he went on to edit The Telegraph).
 I’m still waiting.